speechgirl1505/Friend-Finder/README.md

 ## Acknowledgements
     - Tutor and TA's help
     - Two caring classmates
-    - Some code was influence by SMU Bootcamp class activties
+    - Some code was influenced by SMU Bootcamp class activties